Infra and the Incubator

 Podling bootstrap file

-This file is located at here.
+This file is here.
 You may use existing entries as a primer.

 Activate LDAP for the project by filing a JIRA ticket with Infra.
 Typically you can request both LDAP and DNS in the same ticket.

-Projects may also request separate lists for issues, pull requests, and users (this is very important once you do your first software release and begin to develop a user community) if they like, and can do so at any time.
+Projects may also request separate lists for issues, pull requests, and users (this is very important once you do your first software release and begin to develop a user community) at any time.

 It takes about twelve hours after the mentor makes the request before the mailing lists become active.
 This gives Infra time to catch and deal with any errors in the requests.

-Version control 99% of time requires a github.com transition of existing repositories to the
+Moving existing repositories into ASF version control generally requires a github.com transition to the

-For NEW repositories or if you wish to copy existing code without transferring github stars, etc,, your mentor can request new repositories via SelfServe.
+If you wish to copy existing code without transferring github stars, etc., your mentor can request new repositories for the project via SelfServe.